TEDxAuckland/tedx-auckland-site/src/Become apatron.md

     <h3>Benefits for patrons</h3>
     <h4>Recognition &amp; Visibility </h4>
     <ul>
-      <li>Inclusion in the TEDxAuckland Patron Club on our website, showcasing their commitment to ideas and innovation.</li>
+      <li>Inclusion in the TEDxAuckland Kaitiaki Programme on our website, showcasing their commitment to ideas and innovation.</li>
       <li>Digital badges for their websites and social media profiles, highlighting their patronage.</li>
     </ul>
     <h4>Exclusive Access </h4>